FluxLemur/citybash/README.md

 information about their city and the world, as well as commands to upgrade their city, train soldiers, and make attacks.

-The valid player commands are:
+The valid player commands are (_not_ case sensitive):
 - `WORLD` or `W`
 - `CITY` or `C`
 - `COSTS` or `CO`
 - `UPGRADE` or `U`
 - `TRAIN #` or `T #`
+  - `TRAIN max` uses all current gold to train soldiers
 - `ATTACK city #` or `A city #`

 The server response is given below each respective player message.